cpetrich/counterfeit_DS18B20/README.md

 ### Family A3: Designed to Deceive
 ***Obtained neither chips nor probes in 2019.
 Bought chips in 2024, also observed in the wild (cf. Discussion [42](https://github.com/cpetrich/counterfeit_DS18B20/discussions/42))***

 *This family was added to the list in 2024.
-It seems to have been specifically designed to pass all tests of the 2019 Arduino sketches on this site.
-In addition, sensors have the same temperature offset at 0 °C as Family A1, and the same conversion time.
-However, this Family is distinguished from authentic Family A1 by small differences in the implementation of the temperature calibration and a bug in the reporting of ongoing temperature conversion.
-It would make me a little bit proud to know that somebody actually designed and mass-produced microchips based on what they read on this site.*
+It seems to have been designed to pass all tests of the 2019 Arduino sketches on this site.*

 * ROM patterns \[5\]: 28-tt-tt-tt-00-00-00-crc
 	- Note that genuine chips with this ROM pattern were produced over 15 years ago.